T

 neighborhood

-A vibrant and trendy street in West Amman, Rainbow Street is known for its colorful buildings, independent boutiques, art galleries, cafes, and restaurants.
-It’s a great place to experience Amman's more modern, cosmopolitan side.
+A vibrant and trendy street known for its colorful buildings, independent boutiques, art galleries, cafes, and restaurants.
+It's the perfect place to soak up Amman's modern artistic and social scene.

 • Explore the side streets for hidden gems.